markchang/android-instagram/README.md

 Android Instagram (Andgram)
 ===========================

-This is an extremely simple Android Instagram client.
-It doesn't do much, but it will let you take pictures and upload them to Instagram.
-It will also let you view your activity feed.
+This is an Instagram client for Android.
+It is a total and utter hack.
+Please do look too closely at the code else you will feel sick and your eyes will likely bleed.

 No, it won't let you create an Instagram account.
-No, it really doesn't do anything else.
-If you want it to, just leave a comment or shoot me an email.
+No, Instagram won't let you have images that are non-square larger than 612x612.

+If you want changes, fork the repository and send a pull request.

 Resources: